All the Good People I've Left Behind: Stories

+Critical Appraisal

 The title story of the volume exemplifies the thematic scope of the entire collection; and its importance is already indicated by its length.
 While the whole volume consists of only 227 pages, the story "All the Good People I've Left Behind" is 82 pages long and consists of five parts.
 It deals with the development of two couples, the Enrights and the Mandels, who both studied at the University of Michigan in 1960; and each of the story's episodes focuses on their situation in 1960, 1963, 1968, 1973, and 1976, revealing both their public lives, their careers, professional successes and failures, and their private sphere, their psychic problems, affairs, and gradual alienation from each other.
-When they meet, they also recall friends who studied with them in Ann Arbor, and most of these people appear in the other stories, which relates them both to this story and to the title of the entire collection.
+When they meet, they also recall friends who studied with them in Ann Arbor and most of these people appear in the other stories, which relates them both to this story and to the title of the entire collection.

 On the whole these stories mirror the general development from rural settings and characters with a fairly low education in Oates's early short story collections of the 1960s to more urban settings and characters with a higher education in her volumes of the late 1970s.
 Yet the characters in All the Good People I've Left Behind should not be regarded as individual cases.
 Their common background and the resultant interrelation of the individual stories suggests that they have to be seen as representatives of that part of the generation which grew up in the 1940s and 1950s, had a higher education and established itself more or less successfully as the upper middle-class in the 1960s and early 1970s.
 But this volume not only reflects the development of this part of contemporary American society, it also depicts the social, economic, and cultural background of the 1960s and early 1970s; and contrary to the previous collections, Oates pays much more attention to the influence of these factors on the lives of the individual characters.